shilpay25/node-react-mongo/README.txt

 ##includes:
 based of node:alpine
-Nano - for creating and modifying files from the bash ternimal Bash - to run CLI
+Nano - for creating and modifying files from the bash terminal Bash - to run CLI
 Webpack - web server to run app
 Babel - JS compiler for backwards compatability